call us today

 You face enhanced penalties for any prior BUI or DUI conviction, as well as enhanced penalties for other circumstances such as a minor on board the boat, testing at .15 or above on a BAC test, or causing property damage or personal injury.

 Facing your boating under the influence charge in Florida can be an overwhelming, distressing experience.
 The qualified BUI defense lawyers of the Galigani Law Firm in Gainesville have roughly 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case in order to help your situation.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law and is experienced in all areas of criminal defense, including BUI.

 If you have been arrested for boating under the influence in Newman's Lake, Lake Alto, Daughtry Bayou, Lake Lochloosa, Orange Lake, the IchetuckneeRiver, the Santa Fe River, or anywhere else in the Gainesville area, put the years of experience and criminal defense specialization of the Galigani Law Firm behind your case.
 Your first consultation concerning your Gainesville area BUI case with the Galigani Law Firm is free, so call (352) 375-0812 today to schedule yours.